-A: The SAAQ's goal is to issue an initial cheque within 30 days following receipt of the claim, on the condition that you have provided all the necessary proofs and supporting documents.
+A: The SAAQ's goal is to issue an initial cheque within 30 days following receipt of the claim, on the condition that you have provided all the necessary evidence and supporting documents.

 Q15: Can I consult my family physician for treatment following an accident?

 A: Yes and as soon as possible.
 Your physician plays an essential role.
-His opinion is important and invaluable in the follow-up of your file.
+His or her opinion is important and invaluable in the follow-up of your file.

-Q16: My neck has hurt since the accident.
+Q16: My neck has been hurting since the accident.
 What should I do?

 A: You may have whiplash.
 Consult your physician without delay.
-He will be able to direct you to the Personalized Care Program for Strains and Sprains.
+He or she will be able to direct you to the Personalized Care Program for Strains and Sprains.